 Factors Influencing Damages

 Remember- even though you may be able to go after certain types of damages.
-The amount of damages you receive will depend on the specifics of the case.
+The number of damages you receive will depend on the specifics of the case.
 There are many factors that can influence the value of your car accident claim, either negatively or positively, including:

 - The type of injuries resulting from your car accident and the severity of these injuries